- Online Course Development

 The following are guides for using the features built into D2L.
 For information on how to use external add-ons or plugins with D2L, please refer to the D2L Add-Ons page.

 The Department of Digital Learning has created a course template to help you build your online and blended courses in D2L.
 The course template is customizable and includes examples and suggestions on how to organize content.
 For example, the Start Here module includes a syllabus template and additional resources to support student success.

-- D2L Overview: Learn about creating your profile, setting up notifications, editing course dates, emailing the class list and uploading content to modules.
-Includes a walkthrough of how to navigate D2L.
+- Getting Started in D2L: Learn about creating your profile, setting up notifications, editing course dates, emailing the class list and uploading content to modules.
 Complete a System Check to determine if your browser is supported.

 - D2L Attendance Tool

 - D2L Copying Materials from a Previous Course: Learn how to copy all or selected course components from a previous course to a live course site.

 - D2L Course Export: Provide an instructor with a zipped file of your course.
 This can be uploaded to a sandbox or live site.

 Tools to increase Student Success